ZOÉGAS COFFEE SHOP

 Josephine Baker

-“Coffee by woman” in Kenya and and Rwanda was projects started by Zoegas where experts trained around 50 000 coffee farmers, of which at least 30% of the project's participants were women.
-The goal was to increase productivity by at least + 30% that meets the production of coffee according to Zoégas quality requirements.
-100,000 young and healthy coffee plants was distributed among the farmers.
+“Coffee by Women” is a project initiated by Zoégas in Kenya and Rwanda, where experts trained around 50,000 coffee farmers, with at least 30% of the participants being women.
+The goal was to increase productivity by at least 30%, meeting Zoégas' quality requirements for coffee production.
+A total of 100,000 young, healthy coffee plants were distributed among the farmers.

 Together with Zoégas, blogger Paula Uribe visited Kenya to meet female coffee growers and learn more about the Coffee By Women sustainability project.
-In the film, Paula and Hugo meet the coffee growers Mary Wanja Njagi, Purity Muthoni and Hellen Kathugu Machere.
+In the documentary, Paula and Hugo meet coffee growers Mary Wanja Njagi, Purity Muthoni, and Hellen Kathugu Machere.

-Together with ZOÉGAS, blogger Paula Uribe visited Kenya to meet female coffee growers and learn more about the Coffee By Women sustainability project.
-In the film, Paula and Hugo meet the coffee makers Mary Wanja Njagi, Purity Muthoni and Hellen Kathugu Machere.
-Video by ZOÉGAS.
+Together with Zoégas, blogger Paula Uribe visited Kenya to meet female coffee growers and learn more about the Coffee by Women sustainability project.
+In the documentary, Paula and Hugo meet coffee producers Mary Wanja Njagi, Purity Muthoni, and Hellen Kathugu Machere.
+Video by Zoégas.

-Zoégas had a market share of 20 percent of Sweden's coffee sales in 2009 and more than 60 per cent of dark coffee.
+In 2009, Zoégas held a 20% share of Sweden’s overall coffee market and more than 60% of the dark coffee segment.

 or have a cup of coffee”